PerfectThymeTech/m365-custom-agent/docs/DeploymentPrerequisites.md

 ## Next Steps

 With the deployment prerequisites met and your environment verified, you are now ready to proceed with deploying the Microsoft 365 Custom Agent Reference Implementation.
-Follow the deployment instructions in the subsequent sections of the documentation to set up and configure the application in your Azure environment.
+Follow the deployment instructions in the subsequent sections of the documentation which covers the [Deployment of the Baseline infrastructure](/docs/DeploymentBaseline.md).